The Discrete Gaussian model, I. Renormalisation group flow at high temperature: Properties of the regulator

 \subsection{Lattice Sobolev estimates}

-The proof of Lemma~\ref{lemma:G_change_of_scale} heavily depends on formulas derived on lattice versions of the Sobolev inequality and the trace theorem for Sobolev spaces.
+The proof of Lemma~\ref{lemma:G_change_of_scale} heavily depends on lattice versions of the Sobolev inequality and the trace theorem for Sobolev spaces.
 We include the versions we need here.
 To simplify notation, from now on we fix $d=2$.

 \paragraph{Trace theorem} Consider a block $B\in \{1, \dots, R\}^2$ with $l_1 = \{0\} \times [1, R]$, $l_2 = [1 , R] \times \{ R +1 \}$, $l_3 = \{ R + 1\} \times [1, R ]$, $l_4 = [1, R ] \times \{0\}$.
 Note that $l_i$'s are the outer boundary, which are different from $\partial B$, which is the inner boundary.